-I was asked to make a violin cake for a lovely girl name Molly.
+I was asked to make a violin cake for a lovely girl named Molly.
 Molly is very special to me and I wanted her tenth birthday to be very special.
 Molly is a young gymnast, baker and also plays the violin.
 My immediate response was excitement, but I was also very nervous.
 To add to the pressure, I discovered that a lot of her friends attending her party also plays the violin.
 Molly requested a red velvet cake that was completely dairy free.
 Her sister is allergic to dairy and she wanted her sister to enjoy her birthday with her.
+This page may contain affiliate links which mean that if you make a purchase from any links directed from this website I may earn a small commission.
+I only recommend things that I use and love and classes I have taken.
+Thank you very much for your ongoing support.

 There were four goals for this cake: (1) make edible strings (2) make everything dairy free, including fondant (3) figure out what to do with the neck and (4) make the violin cake stand up.
 With all this in mind, I gathered my equipment and my templates and went to work.